“Strength does not come from physical capacity. It comes from an indomitable will.”

 By measuring you create a path for progress that by itself could motivate you.

 Shift your strength

 You have strengths within you that no one else processes.
 Often we use the strengths within us toward a disadvantage.
-If we have the ability to observe greatness, we use it to see greatness in others and not ourselves.
+If we can observe greatness, we use it to see greatness in others and not ourselves.
 If we miss a day or two workouts wee focus our strength in feeling guilty.

-Shift your strength and focus onthe greatness you possess and your progress and forget everybody else.
-Shift your strength to ability to let go instead of guilt.
+Shift your strength and focus on the greatness you possess and your progress and forget everybody else.
+Shift your strength to the ability to let go instead of guilt.